If you want to advertise in eCommerce shops but don't know where to start,

-To begin, we suggest always taking the broadest customer segment which would be Basic Retention from the last 180 days, and then (as always) you can choose more micro audiences as seen below.
+To begin, we suggest always taking the broadest customer segment which would be Basic Retention from the last 180 days.
+After that (as always) you can choose more micro audiences to add.😊

-It's important to remember that no matter what - selecting the right audiences does involve a bit of trial and error, but once you begin to see results, you can scale in that direction and then you'll be able to go ahead and set up our optimization tools such as bid testing and A/B testing to get the most out of your audiences!
+It's important to remember that no matter what, selecting the right audiences does involve a bit of trial and error.
+But once you begin to see results, you can scale in that direction: then you'll be able to set up our optimization tools such as bid testing and A/B testing to get the most out of your audiences!